 Pospis Law, PLLC (the “Firm”) maintains this website and all its portions, including the Pospis Law Blog (the “Site”), exclusively for general informational purposes.
 As you access the Site, please keep the following in mind:

 2. No reliance.
 You should not rely on, or act or decline to act based on, anything in the Site.
 There is no guarantee that any court decision or statute discussed, summarized, cited or linked to (in the Blog or elsewhere) is still good law.
-For example, a statute may have been amended, repealed, or superseded, or a case may have been overruled, reversed, or vacated, since the initial writing.
+For example: a cited statute may have been amended, repealed, or superseded; and a court decision may have been overruled, reversed, or vacated, since the initial writing.
 In addition, there is no guarantee that a decision by a court represents the most up-to-date development in that case.
 For example, while a court may issue a decision denying defendant’s motion to dismiss based on the complaint’s allegations, it may, after discovery, later grant defendant’s motion for summary judgment.

 3. No creation of attorney-client relationship.
 Viewing, using information from, or communicating with the Firm through, the Site by email or otherwise does not create an attorney-client or any other type of contractual relationship.

 4. Prior results do not imply, suggest, or predict future outcomes.
 Nothing on the Site should be read to predict or guarantee future results.
 The Firm is not liable for the use or interpretation of information contained on the Site, and it expressly disclaims all liability for any actions you take or do not take, based on the Site’s content.

 5. Non-endorsement of third-party content.
 The Firm does not endorse or vouch for, and is not responsible for, content accessed through the Site’s links to other Internet resources.
 Correctness and adequacy of information on those sites is not guaranteed, and unless otherwise stated, no formal relationship exists between the Firm and such linked sites.